 Because every car accident is unique and the value of a claim depends on numerous factors, it's impossible to say up-front how much a claim might be worth.
 If you were injured in a car accident in British Columbia, it's vital to hire an experienced ICBC lawyer to help you navigate the claims minefield.
 The lawyers at Stephens & Holman can help you determine the value of your claim and will fight aggressively to help you recover the compensation you deserve.

-After a car accident, the police prepare an accident report that they must send to the ICBC within 10 days of the collision.
-When you file a claim, the ICBC will use this report, along with photographic documentation, forensic evidence, and witness testimony, to determine fault for the accident and settlement amounts.
-The at-fault party can still receive a settlement for their medical bills and car repairs, but won't receive the damages the other party may be entitled to.
+After a car accident, if the police attend, they will produce an accident report.
+When you file a claim, ICBC will use this report, along with photographic documentation, forensic evidence, and witness testimony, to determine fault for the accident and settlement amounts.
+The at-fault party can still receive a settlement for their car repairs, but won't receive the damages that the innocent party may be entitled to.

-It's important to remember that the ICBC is not on your side.
-There is a good chance it also represents the other party in the accident.
-It may try to apportion some fault to you to minimize the settlement it has to pay you.
-ICBC adjustors may also offer you low-ball compensation to try to close your case quickly.
-The attorneys at Stephens & Holman can help you determine if a settlement offer is fair and negotiate a better one if necessary.
+It's important to remember that ICBC is not on your side.
+It normally also represents the other party in the accident.
+It may try to apportion some fault on you to minimize the settlement it has to pay you.
+ICBC adjusters may also offer you low-ball compensation to try to close your case quickly.
+The lawyers at Stephens & Holman can help you determine the fairness of any settlement offers and negotiate to obtain a better offer.